 In HDFS, you’ll study development across the entire lifespan particularly in the context of family life, from child and adolescent development, early childhood education, and child and family intervention to adult development, aging, and relationships.
 And, HDFS faculty and advisors will work closely with you to understand your interests and help develop your personal program, including valuable internship opportunities.

 With growing issues such as the nation’s aging population, social pressures on young adults, and the rapidly changing profile of the American family, employment in HDFS fields is projected to grow faster than the average for all occupations.
 (Bureau of Labor Statistics, Dec.
 2015).
 An HDFS education fully equips graduates to fill exciting positions sought after by agencies, foundations and service programs across a wide variety of fields, including psychology, education, business, health, research, social work, and counseling.

 HDFS provides an excellent foundation for graduate and professional study, including pre-med and pre-health, and an interdisciplinary approach to development across the lifespan leading to the Master of Science (MS) or Doctor of Philosophy (PhD) degree.
-We also co-sponsor the graduate Minor and Certificate in Prevention Science.
+The major also co-sponsors the graduate Minor and Certificate in Prevention Science.